MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 GitHub Spec Kit is an open-source toolkit that enables Spec-Driven Development (SSD) by integrating specifications with AI coding assistants like GitHub Copilot.

-In this exercise, you learn how to set up a GitHub Spec Kit development environment, create constitutions, specifications, plans, and tasks, and then implement a product feature using GitHub Copilot.
+In this exercise, you learn how to use the GitHub Spec Kit to implement a new feature for an existing application.
+You begin by initializing the GitHub Spec Kit for GitHub Copilot and an existing .NET project.
+You then use GitHub Spec Kit workflows to create the constitution, specification, plan, and tasks documents for the new feature.
+Finally, you use GitHub Spec Kit's implementation workflow to implement an initial version of the new feature.

 This exercise should take approximately **50** minutes to complete.